 - We use environmentally friendly, recyclable packaging materials for our daily deliveries to avoid and reduce waste.
 We also avoid plastic wrappers at your breakfast and dinner buffet.

 - We cover a large proportion of our needs in fruit, vegetables and olive oil from our own organic cultivation.
 Otherwise, we buy exclusively from farmers in the region.

 - We are happy to support and actively participate in regional tree planting programmes.

 1. We plan to increase the energy efficiency of all our buildings and other facilities through targeted conversion measures for thermal insulation and minimisation of transmission heat loss.
 By 2027, all of our hotel buildings will have an A+ energy efficiency rating.

 2. The local use of various systems that make use of renewable energy sources is often not completely sufficient to cover the entire energy demand of the respective building.
 For this reason, we have already started to move the installation of hotel-owned renewable energy generation systems to physically separated areas (e.g. solar panels).
 Through smart contracts with local electricity providers, the hotel's own electricity from the remote systems is fed into the grid and offset against the electricity consumed by the hotel.

 3. We plan to gradually convert our service vehicles and the vehicles used to transfer our guests to the airport to electric drive.

 4. We are planning a major investment in Crete in the field of wind energy.
 We already have the licence for the installation of a hybrid wind farm with a nominal capacity of 18 MW, consisting of wind turbines and suitable electricity storage, at a remote location in the White Mountains of Crete.
-This will fully achieve our strategy of climate neutrality for our guests' entire holiday journey (including flights and transfers) by 2032.
+This will fully achieve our strategy of climate neutrality for our guests' entire holiday journey (including flights and transfers).